herculeshayer/portfolio-website/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby minimal starter
+  Gatsby Portfolio Website
 </h1>

-## 🚀 Quick start
+## 🚀 Visit the webpage @ www.hhayer.me

+This portfolio is hosted on Netlify, it has been created using Gatsby.js